-Calculated HFC emissions have been flat from 2018 to 2020 at 14,800 kt CO_2 -e annually.
-However, this may not indicate a long-term trend because the banks of HFCs in operating equipment are still increasing, particularly in air conditioners.
+Calculated annual HFC emissions have increased at a consistent rate from 1,073 kt CO2-e in 2010 to 1,483 kt CO2-e in 2021.
+The banks of HFCs in operating equipment are also increasing over time, particularly in air conditioners.
 Future emissions will depend on the maintenance and eventual retirement of this equipment.